 Industry Analysis & Industry Trends

-The Pension Funding industry gives those that no longer work an income.
+The Pension Funding industry provides an income for those that no longer work.
 The UK pension system comprises a mandatory state component and a private component, but the Pension Funding industry excludes the state pension system.
-The industry has endured challenging conditions over the past five years.
-Since the onset of the financial crisis in 2008, financial markets have remained highly volatile, resulting in investment returns fluctuating.
-At the same time, voluntary contributions have fallen.
-Despite these pressures, industry revenue – calculated as the change in investment income plus contributions – is expected to increase at a compound annual rate of 4.8% over the five years through 2013-14... purchase to read more
+The industry has endured volatile conditions over the past five years.
+Financial markets have been turbulent since the onset of the financial crisis in 2008, so investment returns have fluctuated considerably.
+At the same time, voluntary contributions have come under pressure from rising unemployment and falling real incomes.
+However, automatic enrolment in pension schemes, which was introduced in October 2012, positively influenced contributions... purchase to read more

 Industry Report - Starting a New Business Chapter

 The Pension Funding industry has moderate barriers to entry.
 Barriers are higher for occupational schemes, which require employees to make contributions.

 Scale is important in the industry.
 Larger funds enjoy substantial economies of scale with regards to investment options and fund expenses.
 These funds have the capacity to invest in asset classes such as commercial property and alternative investments, which may be beyond the reach of smaller funds.
 Larger pension funds also exhibit lower average costs per member given that fixed costs can be distributed more evenly, as opposed to smaller funds that cannot spread the burden of managing a pension fund as successfully as a larger fund... purchase to read more